siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select 'Fire alarm not working' as message insert into AlertStream;
 ```
 This query receives information about the temperature from the `TemperatureStream` stream, and information about the state of the fire alarm from the `FireAlarmStream` stream.
-If an event that indicates an active fire alarm does not arrive within five seconds after an event that indicates that the temperature has risen above 60 degrees, an output event is created in the `AlertStream` stream with `Fire alarm not working` as the message.
+If an event where the state of the fire alarm is `active` does not arrive within five seconds after an event that indicates that the temperature has risen above 60 degrees, an event is output to the `AlertStream` stream with `Fire alarm not working` as the message.

 **Example 9: Identifying the occurence of an even that is not preceded by another expected event**
 ```sql